azat-co/ga-backbone/README.md

   <div></div>
 </body>
 </html>
 ```

 Open **index.html** in the browser to see if it works, i.e., 'Hello World' message should be on the page.

 ## Working with Collections

-Full source code is under [ga-backbone/collections](https://github.com/azat-co/ga-backbone/tree/master/collections).
+The full source code of this example is under [ga-backbone/collections](https://github.com/azat-co/ga-backbone/tree/master/collections).

-Follow all the steps from **Setting up Backbone.js App From Scratch** exercise or download app from [ga-backbone/hello-world](https://github.com/azat-co/ga-backbone/tree/master/hello-world).
+Follow all the steps from **Setting up Backbone.js App From Scratch** exercise or download the app from [ga-backbone/hello-world](https://github.com/azat-co/ga-backbone/tree/master/hello-world).

-We should add some data to play around and to hydrate our views so add this right after **script** tag and before other code:
+We should add some data to play around with, and to hydrate our views.
+To do this, add right after **script** tag and before the other code:

 ```javascript
    var appleData = [